-3. On the dictation screen, dictate the first sample dictation.
+3. When the microphone turns red on the dictation screen, dictate the first sample dictation.
 Speak the punctuation and formatting commands listed in RED TYPE as you read.
 Speak clearly at a conversational pace.
 There is no need to pause between words.

 4. Tap the microphone icon at the bottom of the screen to turn off dictation.
-(The microphone button is black when it is NOT recording.)
+(The microphone button is black, and the keyboard displays when Mobile Voice is NOT recording.)